ejurgensen/pair_ap/README.md

 After obtaining the code, the client initiates a three step `/pair-setup` sequence, which results in both peers registering each other's ID and public key.
-Henceforth, a pairing is verified with the two step `/pair-verify`, where the parties check each-others identify.
+Henceforth, a pairing is verified with the two step `/pair-verify`, where the parties check eachothers identify.
 Saving the peer's ID + public key isn't strictly necessary if client or server doesn't care about verifying the peer, i.e. that `/pair-setup` has actually been completed.

-The result of `/pair-verify` is a shared secret that is used for symmetric encryption of the following communinacation between the parties.
+The result of `/pair-verify` is a shared secret that is used for symmetric encryption of the following communication between the parties.

 ### Transient pairing
 Some devices don't require a code from the user for pairing (e.g. an Airport